Ucombinator/jaam/README.md

 ### Abstract Interpreter

-To run the analyzer, use the `bin/jaam-interpreter.sh` script.
+To run the abstract interpreter, use the `bin/jaam-interpreter` script.
 You can supply a few options:

 | Option            | Effect                                                                |
 |-------------------|-----------------------------------------------------------------------|